 Students study works of British literature between the Middle Ages and the present, focusing on a period of at least 300 consecutive years.
 (Formerly ENGL 205 or ENGL 206)

-Prerequisite: Gen. Ed. literature in English and FYW 100 or FYW 100P (or completion of college writing requirement).
+Prerequisite: Gen. Ed. literature in English and FYW 100, FYW 100H, or FYW 100P (or completion of college writing requirement).

 Offered: Annually.